Cycling Summits and Passes by Area

 A few additional favorites that I have been able to explore are:

-FAV1: Wasatch Connector Trail s(u): The top is supremely scenic and very ridable.
+FAV1: Wasatch Connector Trail s(u): The top is very scenic and very ridable.
 But to get there requires a bit of walking.

 FAV2: FR618 s(u): a dirt road ride east of Telluride, approaching the Lone Cone area.